acheron2302/vyper-doc/README.md

     "methods": {
         "store(uint256)": {
             "author": "acheron2302",
-            "dev": "store the value to this contract", "params": {
-                "_value": "The value to store in this contract" }
-        },
-        "get()": {
-            "author": "acheron2302",
-            "dev": "get back the value for this contract", "return": "the value that is store in this contract" }
+            "dev": "store the value to this contract" }
     }
 }

 ```